codepath/android_guides/Animations.md

  - [Property Animations](http://developer.android.com/guide/topics/graphics/prop-animation.html) - The most powerful and flexible animation system introduced in Android 3.0.
  - [View Animations](http://developer.android.com/guide/topics/graphics/view-animation.html) - Slower and less flexible; deprecated since property animations were introduced
- - [Transition Animations](https://developer.android.com/training/transitions/overview.html) - For Android 4.4 devices and above, the Transitions API framework enables both activity/fragment transitions and view hierarchy animations.
+ - [Transition Animations](https://developer.android.com/training/transitions/overview.html) - For Android 4.4 devices and above, the Transitions API framework enables layout changes within an activity.
 Using the [[design support library|Design-Support-Library]], view hierarchy animations can be supported down to Android 4.0 devices.

 Powered by these animation frameworks, there are five relevant types of animations: